JuliaEarth/DirectGaussianSimulation.jl/README.md

 The method, which is widely implemented in many packages for Gaussian processes (e.g.
 [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl),
 [GaussianRandomFields.jl](https://github.com/PieterjanRobbe/GaussianRandomFields.jl)),
-is appropriate for relatively small simulation domains (e.g. 100x100 grids, thousands of points) where it is feasible to factorize the full covariance.
+is appropriate for relatively small simulation domains (e.g. 100x100 grids) where it is feasible to factorize the full covariance.
 For larger domains (e.g. 3D grids), other methods are available such as sequential Gaussian simulation and FFT moving averages.

 ## Installation